 “No, of course not,” she quickly countered.

-“Well it was,” Burress declared sharply as he suddenly dropped what his friend’s, associates and political opponents called his downhome country charm.
+“Well it was,” Burress declared sharply as he suddenly dropped what his friend’s, associates, and political opponents called his downhome country charm.
 Lurching forward, he planted both hands on the arm of his chair and took to staring at Porter in a manner that was intended to convey the anger he felt.
 “Without so much as a warning, with no prior consultation or coordination with my office, and contravening the very laws he is obligated to follow, the President of the United States violated the rights of citizens of this sovereign state, first by staging a raid on an organization that is recognized by the laws of this state, then by threatening to use the military to punish it for the crime of attempting to enforce laws the President and his administration have a policy of ignoring.”

 Porter was unfazed by this sudden change in Burress’ demeanor.
 “As I understand it, under the Insurrection Act the President is well within his rights to employ elements of the armed forces when the government is in danger,” she countered sharply.